Hanoi

 High rise, fast-paced and neon-lit, Hanoi is as futuristic as it is historical

-There are thousands of things to keep you busy during your trip in Hanoi, including moving visits to historical sites, delightful gastronomic experiences, indulgence in arts and cultural performance, and discovery of local hidden gems.
-The beauty of this city is strangely charming, yet timeless that you cannot miss when coming to Vietnam.
+Hanoi offers a plethora of attractions to engage visitors during their stay, including meaningful visits to historical sites, delightful culinary experiences, immersion in the arts, and discovering local hidden gems.
+The beauty of this city is alluring and timeless, making it a destination you cannot miss when visiting Vietnam.

 Best Time To Visit